 The Warren Christopher Scholarship Fund was established in 1992 with a gift by O'Melveny's partners to honor Warren Christopher, its former chairman and senior partner, when he was appointed U.S. Secretary of State.
 Secretary Christopher passed away on March 18, 2011, at the age of 85, but his willingness to help others and his enthusiasm for public service live on in the scholarship program that bears his name.

-Secretary Christopher was an alumnus of Hollywood High School in the Los Angeles Unified School District (LAUSD), and the fund provides scholarships every year to 8 to 10 outstanding LAUSD high school sophomores.
-The scholarship award is a payment toward four years of college tuition, and the program focuses on sophomores because this population of students receives less attention, and the program's goal is to encourage promising but financially needy students to finish high school and pursue a college education.
-Close to 150 Christopher Scholars have been named over the past 15 years.
-All have graduated from high school, and all but a handful have graduated from college, is in college currently, or plans to attend to college after graduating from high school.
+Secretary Christopher was an alumnus of Hollywood High School in the Los Angeles Unified School District (LAUSD), and the fund provides scholarships every year to 10 to 15 outstanding LAUSD high school sophomores.
+The US$20,000 scholarship award is meant to inspire students to complete high school, college, and post graduate school, and the program focuses on high school sophomores because this population of students receives less attention.
+The students chosen face real risks that their education will be cut short by circumstances beyond their control.
+Close to 200 Christopher Scholars have been named since the program began in 1994.
 The challenges facing Christopher Scholars are profound.
-Often attending high schools with exceptionally high drop-out rates and living in circumstances ravaged by drugs, violence, and poverty, Christopher Scholars have gone on to attend some of the finest universities in the country.
-Many Christopher Scholars are now teachers, public servants, doctors, lawyers, or business people—and they are all shining examples of success against long odds.
+Often attending high schools with exceptionally high drop-out rates and living in circumstances ravaged by drugs, violence, poverty and illness, Christopher Scholars have gone on to attend some of the finest universities in the country.
+All Christopher Scholars have graduated high school or are on track to do so (despite a nearly 50% drop-out rate among their peers) and all but four have gone on to four-year universities.
+Our Christopher Scholars are now teachers, public servants, doctors, lawyers, business people, entrepreneurs, political advisors, and community leaders—all are shining examples of success against long odds.

 The Warren Christopher Scholarship program held much personal significance for its namesake.
 Each Christopher Scholar meant a great deal to Secretary Christopher, and their stories and accomplishments moved him deeply.
-No one read the students’ applications with more care; nor was more devoted to their success in life or more touched by news of their achievements.
-Before his passing, Secretary Christopher made very clear that one of his final wishes was that the Scholarship program endure and continue to serve future generations.
-His deep devotion to the program was also apparent in his request that those who wished to honor his memory make donations to the Christopher Scholarship Program.
+No one read the students’ applications with more care; no one spent more time one-on-one with the students; and none was more devoted to their success in life or more touched by news of their achievements.
+Before his passing, Secretary Christopher made very clear that one of his final wishes was that the Scholarship program endure and continue to serve future generations—not for his sake, but for those he could help.
+His deep devotion to the program was also apparent in his request that those who wished to honor his memory make any and all donations to the Christopher Scholarship Program.